GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Story in a game is like a story in a porn movie.
-It's expected to be there, but it's not that important.
+The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.

-~ John Carmack
+~ Harlan Mills
 <pre>

 </pre>